 For this Movie Mandala post I want to talk about how the animated film Lilo and Stitch reminded me about something important in the recovery process of depression and other mood disorders: support.
 As I quietly counted stitches, I watched the story of a pair of sisters recovering from the loss of their parents adopting an alien that struggled to find his place in a world he wasn’t meant to be a part of.
 It was hard for all of them to adjust in their own way.
 And if not for each other, the darkest moments would have seemed impossible to get out of.

 Social support for depression is much the same.
-Countless studies have shown time and again that support is an essential part in counting the isolation that depression brings (example study 1, example study 2).
+Countless studies have shown time and again that support is an essential part in countering the isolation that depression brings (example study 1, example study 2).

-I noted David’s willingness and attempts to help the two girls needed to be cheered up or when Nani needed to find a job quickly.
+I noted David’s willingness and attempts to help the two girls if they needed to be cheered up or when Nani needed to find a job quickly.
 I watched as Lilo tried to offer comfort and understanding when she saw that Stitch seemed lost and conflicted.
 As I saw Lilo struggle to relate to others, it struck me how amazing Nani was with trying to help her, even though she was struggling too and trying to adjust herself to her new role in Lilo’s life.
-And then I noted how Lilo tried to find the right words to say to Nani that might help ease her stress in the moment when their separation seemed inevitable.
+And then I noted how Nani tried to find the right words to say to Lilo that might help ease her stress in the moment when their separation seemed inevitable.
 A heartrending moment.

 (Press the bar to play.)

 It all made me think of how fortunate I am that I have a support system.
-My family and close friends are understanding and a comfort, even on the says when I may seem as destructive as Stitch was when he first arrived.
+My family and close friends are understanding and a comfort, even on the days when I may seem as destructive as Stitch was when he first arrived.
 I appreciate their kindness, their humor, and their ability to call me on my nonsense when what I need is a hard nudge back into reality.

 Just as the word ‘ohana designates, this type of family includes more than the immediate family, and my ‘ohana has become this very support group I have come to rely on at times.
 More importantly for me, I hope that I have been able to return the implied responsibility of ‘ohana to one another and helped them too.